 How Long Should You Wait for Him to Call?

-If you had a great time with a man and you don’t hear from him in seven days, allow yourself to let go with grace.
-When a man is into you, he won’t wait a week.
-He’ll want to see you again and he’ll move heaven and earth to make that happen.
-Occasionally there are extenuating circumstances but that is a very rare thing.
-Don’t assume that applies to you because the odds are very strong he’s just not calling.
+If you had a great time with a man and you don’t hear from him in seven days at the most, let go of him with grace.
+When a man is into you, he won’t wait a week to call you no matter what he has going on.

 Why Did He Say He’d Call?

 The hard truth is there are plenty of decent men out there who don’t want to hurt you, but don’t know what else to say at the end of a date.
 They feel that saying, “I’ll call you” is easier because they think this is what you expect.
 Many men feel the pressure of being a nice guy and think not asking is too hurtful if they are not interested.

 Be smart!
 Learn about what men really mean when they are evasive.
 Know that when a man says, “I’ll call you,” he might never follow through.
 This way, you won’t be waiting around or disappointed.
 You can go about your business and meet other men.
 And if he does call, then that is a wonderful surprise!

 If a man is genuinely interested, he’ll contact you within a few days and ask you out again for the following week.
 Now that’s a man with potential.

 To learn more about understanding men and finding a quality guy, listen my free program 5 Surefire Ways to Attract a Quality Guy

 18 thoughts on “Understanding Men – STOP Waiting For Him To Call”